bunnyshell/connectors/neon-database/README.md

 You can use as many Neon databases as you need in a single Environment.
 Just make sure the component names and the `TARGET_BRANCH_NAME` have distict values.

+&nbsp;

+📖 Find out more about the [Neon Connector](https://documentation.bunnyshell.com/docs/connectors) from the documentation.